 Fig.~\ref{fig:fig4} addresses the scalability challenge, applying RL-QLS to a polyatomic ion.
 We aim to enable precision measurements of the inversion transition frequencies of hydronium (H$_3$O$^+$) in an ion trap with controlled systematics.
 Here we focus on state preparation; we report experimental considerations and the computation of the energy levels and the coupling rates in a subsequent article \cite{hydronium_level}.
 The control task becomes more complex as many more states are thermally accessible.
 In addition, originating from the two parity states of the inversion mode, the rotational manifolds split into doublets with similar level structures, leading to degenerate transitions within each doublet (Fig.~\ref{fig:fig4}a-b).
 As a result, pulses that drive $\Delta J= \pm 1$ transitions (blue arrows) are required to separate the population in doublets.
-Those pulses are not necessary in CaH$^+$ control---even when higher rotational manifolds are included (Fig.~S7), as the Zeeman and hyperfine split monotonically increases as $J$ increases.
+Those pulses are not necessary in CaH$^+$ control---even when higher rotational manifolds are included (Fig.~S8 \cite{supplemental}, the high success ratios for CaH$^+$ ion control, $J \in \{1,2,3,4\}$ and $J \in \{1,2,3,4, 5, 6\}$ for the two panels, with 48 and 96 populated states, respectively), as the Zeeman and hyperfine split monotonically increases as $J$ increases.